-Develop your capacity to treat emergency and critical care cases confidently every single time.
+Develop your capacity to treat small animal emergency and critical care cases confidently and maximise your patient outcomes.

 Nicole Johnston, QLD

 'I have really enjoyed the course, the notes and practical were excellent and very well organised.
 The mix of practical advice and up to date theory was an excellent mix for vets in practice.
 Over the years I have done quite a bit of post grad study and I will be back to the CVE.'